jina-ai/jina/docs/advanced/experimental/windows.md

 ### JinaD is not supported

-We haven't added suppoort to JinaD on Windows.
+We haven't added support for JinaD on Windows.
 If you can make it work, feel free to create a PR.

 ### Limited support for `DocumentArrayMemmap`